Bobpick/MAC_Change/README.md

 - Detailed logging to `/var/log/macchange.log`
 - Safe to run as root via **cron** or **systemd timer**
 - Easy to customize interfaces, delay range, and Wi-Fi behavior

+*Example of the script executing with random jitter and detailed timestamped logging.*

 ## Why Add Jitter and Timestamps?